Preparing for the Test

 1 day prior to testing:

-- Gentlemen: You will need to shave the upper outer side of the right arm from just below the shoulder to above the elbow and both inner forearms from 3 inches above the wrist and 2 inches below the inner elbow area.
+- Gentlemen: You will need to shave the upper outer side of the right arm from just below the shoulder to above the elbow and both inner forearms from the wrist to the inner elbow area.
 Do not shave your arms the morning of the test.
 This must be done at least 12 hours prior to the testing to allow any skin irritation to subside.

 - Ladies and children: There is no special preparation or shaving that women or children need to do.